Megan-0401/browser-quiz-game/README.md

 -   If the user uses the `50/50` button and `Ask COM` button on the same question:
     -   `50/50` then `Ask COM` -> The computer will only choose between the two answers present
     -   `Ask COM` then `50/50` -> If the computer suggested an incorrect answer, then the two other incorrect answers will be removed, leaving the correct answer and the suggested incorrect answer

-## Extra

-### Hint button

-Possibility of a hint button:

--   Displays on the left side of the question div
--   If clicked, it will display a small hint
--   If correct answers increase score by 5, then using a hint will decrease score by 2